angulardart/site-angulardart/src/_codelabs/darrrt/index.md

 Please provide feedback to the appropriate repo:

 [www.dartlang.org repo](https://github.com/dart-lang/site-webdev/issues)
-: For feedback about this code lab.
+: For feedback about this codelab.

 [DartPad repo](https://github.com/dart-lang/dart-pad/issues)
 : For feedback about DartPad.